Does an Employer Benefit From a 401(k) Matching Plan?

 • Long-term company success: Your company’s success is directly tied to the talents, qualifications and capabilities of your workforce.

 To ensure you offer the best packages your company can, we recommend you annually review your benefits packages for new and existing employees.
+It’s also wise to allow new hires to transfer their previous 401(k) funds into their new account with your organization.
+Rolling over funds into a new employer’s 401(k) plan offers employees certain benefits to continue growing their retirement savings.

 Contact Our Dedicated Professionals for Your Accounting Services Today!